Da, Popovi (1923 - 1971)

 Torivio, Dorothy (1946-2011)

 Dorothy TorivioDorothy Torivio was among the first to utilize and then refine the "op-art" style in her Acoma pottery.
-She took classic Acoma patterns and then repeated them on a vessel, ranging the size from small to large and then small again, in accordance with the shape of the vessel.
-Dorothy has won numerous awards for her pottery, including Best of Pottery at the Heard Indian Market and was featured in books such as "The Art of Clay" and "Legacy of Generations."
+She took classic Acoma patterns and then repeated them on a vessel, ranging the size from small to large and then small again, following the vessel's shape.
+Dorothy has won numerous awards for her pottery, including Best of Pottery at the Heard Indian Market, and was featured in books such as "The Art of Clay" and "Legacy of Generations."

 Youngblood, Nancy (b.
 1955)